thifranc/shinken-webui-wiki-up/Installing-WebUI-storage-modules.md

-It exists two storage modules that are to be used with the Shinken WebUI: mongodb and Sqlite.
-We recommand using the mongodb module because it is the one that is best integrated and tested with the WebUI.

-> The sqlite module is not documented, some information may be found in the Shinken documentation if needed.
+The WebUI can use external modules to store common and user's preferences: dashboard, default parameters, bookmarks, etc.

+By default, a mongodb module is embedded in the WebUI (you don't need to install it).
+To use it, you just need to install mongodb (with your distribution packages) and pymongo (with pip or with your distribution packages).
+It's very easy and doesn't need any configuration.

+> Of course, you cannot use many preferences modules.
+If more than one are installed, the first one will be use.

 ## Mongodb

-The mongodb module is the one which is best integrated with the WebUI.
-Default parameters do not need to be modified.
+This module is now embedded in the WebUI.
+You only need to install mongodb:

-How to install:
+On Debian/Ubuntu
 ```
-$ shinken install mongodb
+$ aptitude install mongodb pymongo
 ```

+On Redhat/Centos:
+**TODO**

+### Configuration

+Default parameters do not need to be modified.

 How to configure:
 ```